Texas CAEE alumnus Joseph Blandford

 Joe Blandford improved oil and gas recovery efforts through innovative technology that he developed while leading Atlantia Offshore in Houston for more than two decades.
 He has more than 60 patents to his credit for creating and advancing offshore technology in shallow and deepwater marginal fields.

-Grants from the U.S. Department of Energy enabled Blandford to expand his technologies and develop the SeaStar family of platforms for deep water.
-The company received the Tibbetts Award in 1993 from the U.S. Department of Energy for this innovative technology, and received the Technology Excellence Award from the Offshore Technology Conference in 2003.
+Grants from the U.S. Department of Energy enabled Blandford to expand his technologies and develop the SeaStar family of deep-water platforms.
+For this innovative technology, the company received the Tibbetts Award from the U.S. Department of Energy in 1993 and the Technology Excellence Award from the Offshore Technology Conference in 2003.

 Atlantia was acquired by a European consortium in 2001, and Blandford has remained professionally active since retiring in 2003.
 He is president of the board of directors for the Petroleum Club of Houston and is a member of its foundation’s board of directors.
 He is also a member of the IPAA, the API, and ASCE.